- Campus Life

 Kirsten Sadler Edepli

-Associate Professor of Biology Affiliation: NYU New York
+Vice Provost for Faculty Development and Diversity; Associate Professor Affiliation: NYU New York

 Education: BA Mount Holyoke College (Biology and Anthropology); M Med Sci Harvard Medical School; PhD Harvard University; Post-doctoral training MIT